A one-dimensional morphoelastic model for burn injuries: stability analysis, numerical validation and biological interpretation: The mathematical model

-We model mass and momentum conservation using equations \eqref{eq2} and \eqref{eq3}.
-In order to incorporate a plastic deformation, we use a tensor-based approach that is also commonly used in the context of growth of tissues (such as tumors).
-The ‘growth’ contribution, which in the case of a negative sign models contraction of the tissue, is assumed to be proportional to the product of the cell density of (myo)fibroblasts, and to be a function of the collagen density.
+To incorporate a plastic deformation in the equation for the effective strain \eqref{PDE_e}, a tensor-based approach is used that is also commonly used in the context of growth of tissues (such as tumors).
+The ‘growth’ contribution, which with a negative sign models contraction of the tissue, is assumed to be proportional to the product of the amount of effective strain (see \cite{Hall}), the cell density of (myo)fibroblasts, and to be a function of the collagen density.
 In particular, it is assumed that the tensor for contraction depends on the product of the concentration of the MMPs, the concentration of the chemokines and the reciprocal of the collagen density.
-To this extent, in line with Koppenol, we use
+Taken together, the following equations present the one-dimensional morphoelastic framework for skin contraction: